-The Key Employee Retention Program
+The 2020 Key Employee Retention Program

-I. The KERP Participants.
+I. The 2020 KERP Participants.

-- during the pendency of these chapter 11 cases due to, among other things, the uncertainty created by the Debtors' ongoing reorganization efforts.
-The potential KERP participants perform a variety of important business functions for the Debtors that are vital to the Debtors' ability to preserve and enhance stakeholder value.
-Many of the potential KERP participants have developed valuable institutional knowledge regarding the Debtors' business operations that would be difficult and expensive to replace on an expedited basis, and could very well slow the Debtors' ability to emerge from chapter 11 on a timely basis.
-Moreover, the potential KERP participants have provided important support to the Debtors' advisors in meeting the additional demands imposed by chapter 11. - 14.
-Given the demands placed upon the potential KERP participants during these chapter 11 cases, the Debtors believe that it is appropriate to make retention payments.
-Unless the Debtors provide compensation designed to motivate employees to remain with the Debtors throughout the reorganization process, employee attrition could result in costly disruptions to the Debtors' operations.
-The Debtors respectfully submit that the KERP will increase the likelihood that these key employees are properly motivated to remain with the Debtors during the restructuring process, thereby preserving value for the Debtors, their estates, their creditors, and other parties in interest.
+- during the pendency of these chapter 11 cases due to, among other things, the continued uncertainty due to the Debtors' ongoing reorganization efforts.
+The potential 2020 KERP participants perform a variety of important business functions for the Debtors that are vital to the Debtors' ability to preserve and enhance stakeholder value.
+Many of the potential 2020 KERP participants have developed valuable institutional knowledge regarding the Debtors' business operations that would be difficult and expensive to replace on an expedited basis, and could very well harm the Debtors' prospect of a consensual resolution of mediation or a favorable litigation outcome and slow the Debtors' ability to emerge from chapter 11 on a timely basis.
+Moreover, the potential 2020 KERP participants have provided important support to the Debtors' advisors in meeting the additional demands imposed by chapter 11 and the Debtors' ongoing mediation and litigation efforts. - 16.
+Given these demands placed upon the potential 2020 KERP participants during the chapter 11 cases, the Debtors believe that it is appropriate to make retention payments.
+Unless the Debtors continue to provide compensation designed to motivate employees to remain with the Debtors throughout the reorganization process, employee attrition could result in costly disruptions to the Debtors' operations.
+The Debtors respectfully submit that the 2020 KERP will increase the likelihood that these key employees are properly motivated to remain with the Debtors during the restructuring process, thereby preserving value for the Debtors, their estates, their creditors, and other parties in interest. - 17.
+Although certain of the potential 2020 KERP participants have titles incorporating the word "director," "vice president," or "chief," no 2020 KERP participant is an "insider" of the

-15. Although certain of the potential KERP participants have titles incorporating the word "director," "vice president," or "chief," no KERP participant is an "insider" of the Debtors.
-Specifically, the KERP participants do not include any employee who: (a) is appointed or hired directly by the Debtors' board of directors; (b) exercises managerial control over, or has responsibility for, the Debtors' operations as a whole; or (c) directs the Debtors' overall corporate policy or governance.
+Debtors.
+Specifically, the 2020 KERP participants do not include any employee who: (a) is appointed or hired directly by the Debtors' board of directors; (b) exercises managerial control over, or has responsibility for, the Debtors' operations as a whole; or (c) directs the Debtors' overall corporate policy or governance.